huntyGwell/making_a_touch_directory/README.md

 Because of the secutiry features in windows 11 it made an automatic login difficult.

 Because of the domain protocols of where I am working Windows 11 Kiosk mode was not a viable option. although otherwise this would be a great way to implament this.
+So This is why I turned to Linux